copilot-platforms/client-home/README.md

 ## Client Home App

-This is the client home app built with NextJS and Tiptap.
+This is the client home app built with NextJS.